jin/rules_maven/README.md

    top level one)
 1. creates a top level android_binary or android_library that exports all the transitive java_import and aar_import targets (for strict deps)
-   * this will probably cause classpath conflicts and thus is unsound. see TODO on changing this to make the internal java_import/aar_import tree based on the POM dep topology instead.
+   * this is probably overly simplisitc and can cause classpath conflicts. see TODO on changing this to make the internal java_import/aar_import tree based on the POM dep topology instead.

 The `artifact` macro used in the BUILD file translates the artifact fully qualified name to the label of the top level target in the repository.